How do I cite?

 Is there software to help manage my citations?

 Yes!
-Both EndNote (provided by the University) and RefWorks (provided by the University Libraries) are licensed for use by current NU faculty, staff, and students.
-Both of these programs help you collect and manage your references, and auto-format citations and bibliographies in your papers.
+Both EndNote and RefWorks are licensed for use by current NU faculty, staff, and students.
+Either program can help you collect and manage your references, and auto-format citations and bibliographies in your papers.

 - AMA Manual of Style (American Medical Association, Current NU Only, login required off-campus)